ScotFestBC: The BC Highland Games is a Metro Vancouver Scottish festival that takes place in mid-June at Lafarge Lake in Coquitlam.

 OTHER EVENTS IN COQUITLAM

 Other events to look forward to later in the summer are the Celebrate BC Festival and BC Dumpling Festival.
 Both also take place at Town Centre Park in Coquitlam and have free admission.
-Celebrate BC is on August 4th (which is the Monday of the BC Day Long Weekend).
-The BC Dumpling Festival, meanwhile, happens on the following Saturday, on August 9th.
-Check out these festivals too if you can!
+Celebrate BC was on August 4th (which was the Monday of the BC Day long weekend).
+The BC Dumpling Festival, meanwhile, happened on the following Saturday, on August 9th.
+Check out these festivals too if you can.

 Workshops and Demonstrations

-A number of whisky-tasting and other cultural workshops and demonstrations take place in various locations including in the Whisky Tent and the Scottish Cultural Tent.
+A number of whisky-tasting and other cultural workshops and demonstrations took place in various locations including in the Whisky Tent and the Scottish Cultural Tent.

 Friday, June 20th, 2025